-Ass Pull: Although it ended up being well-received, Goren and Eames more-than-friends relationship was initially looked as being this.
+Ass Pull: Although it ended up being well-received, Goren and Eames' more-than-friends relationship was initially viewed as being this.

 Award Snub: Kathryn Erbe and Vincent D'Onofrio received nary an Emmy nomination in their eight years on the show's run, a criminal snub.